Superman II: The Richard Donner Cut: Plot

-Superman, unaware of Zod's release from the Phantom Zone and his subsequent rampage, decides to transform himself into a human and remove his super-powers by exposing himself to red Kryptonian sunlight in a crystal chamber.
+Superman, unaware of Zod's release from the Phantom Zone and his subsequent rampage, decides to transform himself into a human and remove his powers by exposing himself to red Kryptonian sunlight in a crystal chamber.
 On their way back to Metropolis, Lois and Clark stop at a diner, where Clark gets beaten up by an obnoxious trucker and learns of Zod's conquest of the world.

-Realizing that humanity is helpless, Clark returns to the Fortress to reverse the transformation.
+Knowing that humanity is helpless, Clark returns to the Fortress to reverse the transformation.
 Having anticipated this decision, Jor-El's artificial intelligence reveals it has been programmed to deal with this situation by sacrificing the remaining Kryptonian energy it needs to operate.
-To restore Clark's superpowers, it must be joined with him, fulfilling the Kryptonian prophecy concerning "the father becoming the son", resulting in the "death" of Jor-El and rendering the Fortress of Solitude inoperable.
+To restore Clark's powers, it must be joined with him, fulfilling the Kryptonian prophecy concerning "the father becoming the son", resulting in the "death" of Jor-El and rendering the Fortress of Solitude inoperable.

 Lex arrives at the White House.
 In exchange for Australia, he informs Zod that Superman is the son of Jor-El, and that he has the ability to find him.
 He takes the three Kryptonians to Metropolis to kidnap Lois as bait for Superman.
 Superman arrives and a fight ensues in and over Metropolis.
 After saving a bus full of civilians, Superman realizes he cannot win and flies to his Fortress, with Zod, Ursa, and Non in pursuit, bringing Lois and Lex with them.

 At the Fortress, Luthor shows the chamber that stripped Superman of his powers to Zod, who forces Superman to again undergo the transformation process.
 Superman, feigning defeat, reveals by crushing Zod's hand, that he has altered the process to expose everyone outside the chamber, removing the Kryptonian criminals' powers, while protecting himself.
-Zod, Ursa and Non are quickly dispatched.
-After destroying the Fortress of Solitude with his heat vision, Superman returns Lois to her apartment, where she wishes him a tearful goodbye, realizing she can never be with him.
+Zod, Ursa and Non are quickly defeated.

+After destroying the Fortress of Solitude with his heat vision, Superman returns Lois to her apartment, where she wishes him a tearful goodbye, knowing that she can never be with him.
 To undo everything, Superman accelerates around Earth, traveling back in time to restore the past few days, rebuild the Fortress of Solitude and place Zod, Ursa and Non back into the Phantom Zone.
 Clark returns to work the following day as Lois and Perry experience a slight case of déjà vu.
-Clark revisits the diner with the obnoxious trucker to teach him a lesson in humility.
+Clark revisits the diner with the obnoxious trucker and summarily defeats him.